-However I understand from numerous local divers I have spoken to that the Fairfax Harbor dives offer a very reasonable alternative to the offshore sites when the weather precludes diving there.
+However I understand from the local divers I have spoken to that the Fairfax Harbor dives offer a good alternative to the offshore sites when the weather is less than ideal, but if you are traveling internationally they would probably not be on your “must do” list…

 The offshore sites around the Nateara & sunken barrier reefs, and the much smaller Horseshoe & Quayles reefs, offer some tremendous diving and when the conditions are at their best they can rival some of the best sites almost anywhere in PNG.

-However, the offshore sites are exposed to the elements – specifically the monsoonal weather patterns and the New Guinea Coastal Undercurrent as explained on the PNG Marine Diversity page.
+However, they are exposed to the elements – specifically the monsoonal weather patterns and the New Guinea Coastal Undercurrent as explained on the PNG Marine Diversity page.

-The Coastal Undercurrent is the reason why the sites are so rich & bio-diverse as it brings with it the nutrient rich waters from the deep trenches of the Pacific Ocean.
+The Coastal Undercurrent brings with it the nutrient rich waters from the deep trenches of the Pacific Ocean and is the reason why the offshore sites are so rich and bio-diverse.
 It also explains why those sites on the outer side of the reefs are richer than the ones on the inside because, in very simple terms, they are fed first…

 Papua New Guinea’s location just south of the equator means that it is very much subject to the monsoonal weather patterns & seasons.
-In the Port Moresby & Bootless Bay area, from May to October the winds blow from the southeast, then from around mid December through to March the predominant winds are from the northwest.
+In the Port Moresby area, from May to October the winds blow from the southeast, then from around mid December through to March the predominant winds are from the northwest.

 When the south-easterlies are blowing, the usual pattern is that overnight the prevailing winds subside and the morning brings fairly calm conditions, but by around 11.00 the winds are back and starting to produce some heavy swells.
 Diving is still possible on the sites on the sheltered side of the reefs, but it does not pay to linger too long as the ride back can be very bumpy…